lucasfmujica/React/shop-lucas-mujica/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> e-commerce for electronic items, we have 6 products in inventory with a stock of 5 items each
+> E-commerce for electronic items, we have 6 products in inventory with a stock of 5 items each

 ## Install